rust-lang/rustc-dev-guide/src/compiler-team.md

   likely that they are tagged as P-critical or P-high; the major exception would be bug fixes (though even there we often [aim to give warnings first][procedure]).
-- **Review P-critical/P-high bugs:** P-critical and P-high bugs are those that are sufficiently important for us to actively track progress.
+- **Review P-critical and P-high bugs:** P-critical and P-high bugs are those that are sufficiently important for us to actively track progress.
 P-critical and P-high bugs should ideally always have an assignee.